Trent-Fellbootman/ai-rpg-demo/README.md

 # Next.js & NextUI Template

+## NOTICE

+There are two things that needs to be configured manually in supabase dashboard:

+1. Create a storage bucket for images
+2. Create policies for that bucket to allow all access to anon users

 This is a template for creating applications using Next.js 14 (app directory) and NextUI (v2).

 [Try it on CodeSandbox](https://githubbox.com/nextui-org/next-app-template)